SR-Martin/metacortex/docs/introduction.rst

 This is the default traversal algorithms, and can be used to create GFA and FASTG output alongside traditional FASTA output.
 For each node in the graph, the connected subgraph that contains this node is explored to find the node with largest coverage.
 From here, the graph is walked, taking the highest coverage branch in each case.
 The walk finishes when it reaches a tip, or the minimum coverage threshold is met.
 This path is written out as a contig to the fasta file.

-If the ``-M`` option is specified, the nodes of this path are removed from the graph and the node traversal continues.
+If the ``-M`` option is specified, the nodes of this path are removed from the graph and the node traversal continues (i.e. the paths corresponding to the contigs form a vertex-disjoint path cover of the de Bruijn graph).
 If not, the whole connected subgraph that contained this path is removed, and the node traversal continues until all nodes have been visited.

 Subtractive Walk (SW)
 ---------------------